react-native-image-picker/react-native-image-picker/README.md

 Image/video captured via camera will be stored in temporary folder so will be deleted any time, so don't expect it to persist.
 Use `saveToPhotos: true` (default is false) to save the file in the public photos. `saveToPhotos` requires WRITE_EXTERNAL_STORAGE permission on Android 28 and below (You have to obtain the permission, the library does not).

-For web this doesn't work.
+For web, this doesn't work.

 ## ErrorCode